 [Regulation 18 amended in Gazette 24 Feb 2006 p.
 888.]

-19. Movements of combinations within the metropolitan area, during peak hours and on freeways
+19. Movements of agricultural combinations within the metropolitan area, during peak hours and on freeways

 (1) An agricultural combination with a width not exceeding 2.5 m and a length not exceeding 25 m must not be used on a road within a radius of 30 km of the G.P.O. during peak hours.